Archive for the 'rehearsal' Category

 Cranky In Rehearsal

-When I got the script I realized my character was horribly, grossly overwritten.
+When I got the script, I realized my character was horribly, grossly overwritten.
 A bad cliché rich woman from a drawing room comedy circa 1932.
 “OY VEY” I said to myself, “I’m a better writer than the writer of the play I am acting in.
 I took a chance and decided to be honest.

-For example my character is supposed to say, “Oh, you are just too funny,” and I changed it to, “Funny.”
+For example, my character is supposed to say, “Oh, you are just too funny,” and I changed it to, “Funny.”
 Which is actually much funnier in the circumstances my character is in.

-He got it.
-I love him.
+The director got it.
+I love him now.

-Fighting stilted dialogue is a losing battle.
+Fighting stilted dialogue is a losing acting battle.

 This is a new one.
 Rehearsal by committee.
 People have opinions about other people’s characters and what they should be doing.
 Especially one guy who I have dubbed the “REHEARSAL NAZI.”
 He takes over.
 The director says two words and Nazi jumps up and says, “Wait.
 I should go here, He should go there.
 She should sit there.”
 And everybody does it.

-You have to like work backwards and fill in why you are doing what you are doing after you are already doing it.
+You have to work backwards and fill in why you are doing what you are doing after you are already doing it.

-I’ve learned the hard way that even though they have given you a stack of postcards and a beautiful email invite for the show, do not send one of those suckers out until you fell solid in the role.
+I’ve learned the hard way that even though they have given you a stack of postcards and a beautiful email invite for the show, do not send even one of those suckers out until you fell solid in the role.
 Which may sometimes be never.

 There is nothing worse than knowing that people you know are in the audience and that you are moving around the stage nonsensically in a way that shows you are doing what you are doing because the director told you to do it.

-Yesterday in rehearsal I overheard the rehearsal Nazi tell another actor; “No, you don’t understand.
+Yesterday in rehearsal, I overheard the rehearsal Nazi tell another actor; “No, you don’t understand.
 You might think this scene is about you.
 But actually every scene in this play is about me.”
 AND HE WASN’T JOKING.

 And I found out last night that our first time working in the theater is opening night.
-Never done that before and if I didn’t have a sense of humor I’d be scared.
+Never done that before and if I didn’t have a SENSE OF HUMOR, I’d be scared.

 I told the director that he was being very Coppola.
 As in “Apocalypse Now” when Martin Sheen’s heart trouble threatened to hold up production.
 “He might die,” someone said.
 “He’s not dead until I say he is dead,” said Coppola.
 The director just gave me a weird look.